 The Dietary Supplement Health and Education Act of 1994 is a vital piece of legislation governing dietary supplement sales and supplement information in the United States.
 Regrettably, DSHEA places the burden of proof on the Food and Drug Administration to show that a product intended to supplement the diet creates an unreasonable risk of illness or injury, and should therefore be prohibited.
-This was demonstrated in 2004 when the FDA attempted to ban ephedra only to have the ban subsequently overturned by a federal court, this is often a difficult challenge for the FDA to deal with.
+This is often a difficult challenge for the FDA to deal with, as was demonstrated in 2004 when the FDA attempted to ban ephedra only to have the ban subsequently overturned by a federal court.

 Though the FDA is the federal body charged with regulating dietary supplements, updating supplement information, and protecting the public’s health, it only has the resources needed to test a small fraction of dietary supplements that could be problematic.
 As the FDA currently warns on its website, “Remember, (the) FDA cannot test all products on the market that contain potentially harmful hidden ingredients.
 Enforcement actions and consumer advisories for tainted products only cover a small fraction of the tainted over-the-counter products on the market.”

-BSCG’s Certified Drug Free® supplement certification programs fill a significant gap in dietary supplement quality control and aim to help average consumers and elite athletes alike differentiate safe products from those products that present unnecessary risks with pragmatic supplement information.
+BSCG’s Certified Drug Free® supplement certification programs fill a significant gap in dietary supplement quality control.
+With them, BSCG aims to help average consumers and elite athletes alike differentiate safe products from those products that present unnecessary risks.
 BSCG is pleased never to have certified a product involved in a positive drug test.
 With our deep experience at the highest levels of anti-doping testing, we use the most up-to-date science to provide manufacturers and consumers with the best protection available against the risks associated with the consumption of supplements.